We set ourselves high standards, not just because it is the right thing to do, but because it is crucial in our role as guardians of public trust.

 Deloitte’s Global Principles of Business Conduct outline our ethical commitments and expectations for all Deloitte people across the globe.
 These principles reflect our core belief that ethics and integrity are fundamental and non-negotiable.
-The principles articulate our firm stand against bribery, corruption and fraud, our support for efforts to eradicate corruption and financial crime, and our commitment to respecting human rights.
-Furthermore, we communicate clearly about our employees’ rights, their human rights, their ethical obligations as employees, and how Deloitte manages human rights risks and protects these rights through our culture and our daily activities.
+The principles articulate how our

-We have different channels for consultation and reporting of ethics concerns that emphasise confidentiality and non-retaliation.
-Either directly to team leaders or partners or by using the third-party ‘Speak Up’ whistle-blower system, which allows our people to safely share concerns and report any unethical behaviour - including potential breaches of human rights or examples of corrupt behaviour.
-In these and other ways, we strive to minimise human rights risks.
+We provide mandatory training on ethical behaviour, and we have different channels for consultation and reporting on ethics concerns that emphasise confidentiality and non-retaliation.
+Either directly to team leaders or partners or by using the third-party ‘Speak Up’ whistle-blower system, which allows our people to safely share concerns and report any unethical behaviour – including potential breaches of human rights or examples of corrupt or inappropriate behaviour.

 Ethical technology guiding principles